dipanjanS/datasciencecoursera/GettingandCleaningData/CourseProject/README.md

  - Now you should execute the `run_analysis.R` script.
 It can be done in two ways, please use the one you find most convenient.
  	- __Using RStudio:__
  	 	* Open up RStudio IDE first and open the `run_analysis.R` script file if you want to see the code.
  	 	* In the console of RStudio, change the current working directory to the `UCI HAR Dataset` directory using the following command.
-Please be careful about the slashes `/` or `\` especially in Windows I would recommend to use the front slash `/` in the path.
+Please be careful about the slashes `/` or `\` in your path, especially in Windows, I would recommend to use the front slash `/` in the path.
 			```
 			setwd("Drive name:/Path_to_your_directory/UCI HAR Dataset")
 			Example ( for my system ) : setwd("E:/MOOCs/Coursera/Data Science - Specialization/Getting and Cleaning Data/Peer Assessment Project/UCI HAR Dataset")
 			```

-		* Now
+		* Now execute the script using the following command in the R console `source("run_analysis.R",chdir=TRUE)` and if you reproduced the above steps correctly, you should see some messages printed by the script on the screen which are self descriptive.
+      * Finally go to the `UCI HAR Dataset` from your file explorer to see the output datasets.

  	- __Using the Terminal \ Command line:__
-      * do
+      * Open up your command line ( cmd ) or terminal, if on Windows, make sure your R directory is added to your path, else set your path first using the following command in the command line `set path=%PATH%;"c:\Program Files\R\R-3.0.3\bin"`.
+Note the path to your R installation may be different so change it accordingly.
+      * Now navigate to the `UCI HAR Dataset directory using the `cd` command, like for my system if by default the prompt is `C:\>` I would first type the drive where my directory is, i.e., `E:` and then I would run the `cd E:/MOOCs/Coursera/Data Science - Specialization/Getting and Cleaning Data/Peer Assessment Project/UCI HAR Dataset` command.